-written work/project or Written Assignment
+Written Work or Written Assignment

-You will have paper and pencil written work/project throughout the semester to help you learn to write and communicate mathematics.
+You will have paper and pencil written work throughout the semester to help you learn to write and communicate mathematics.

-You may also be assigned other written work/project.
+You may also be assigned other written work such as in-class or take-home worksheets.

-There will be approximately 3 written work/project through out the semester prior to your Exams and final exam.
-Each written work/project is consist of almost 40 homework questions plus a project at the end of the pdf.
+There will be approximately 3 written work through out the semester prior to your Exams and final exam.
+Each Written work is consist of almost 40 questions.
 To receive credit for the questions you must show your work.

-You must begin working on your written work/project three weeks before the due date to be able to finish the entire work.
+You must begin working on your written work three weeks before the due date to be able to finish the entire work.
 You can ask your classmate to work on each Written Assignment in a group but your explanation must be different.
 Therefore you must explain the outcome based on your understanding and not copying others' responses.
 Any plagiarism count as cheating according to the "Academic dishonesty" section.